systemd/systemd/doc-migration/README.md

 # in the `/doc-migration` folder
 $ rm -rf build
 # ☝️ if you already have a build
-$ make html
+$ make html man
 ```

-The built `html` files end up in `/doc-migration/build/html`.
+- The `html` files end up in `/doc-migration/build/html`.
 Open the `index.html` there to browse the docs.
+- The `man` files end up in `/doc-migration/build/man`.
+Preview an individual file with `$ mandoc -l build/man/busctl.1`

 #### Sphinx Extensions